Businesses love loyal customers, and for a virtuous cause – 67% of loyal customers spend more than new ones.

 11 ways to leverage QR Codes for loyalty programs

 As consumers have grown more susceptible, brands and businesses have become more inventive in their offerings.
-Ergo, in-store promotions, payments, and loyalty programs are now easily available via QR Codes.
+Ergo, in-store promotions, payments, rewards, and loyalty programs are now easily available via QR Codes.

 Here are a few methods to implement QR Codes for loyalty programs –